dipusone/golang_pclntab_parser/README.md

 This plugin will parse a go binary and restore some information like:
 - Function names by parsing the `.gopclntab` section in the binary.
 If there is no section named .gopclntab it will try to search for it.
+- Comment the function with the filename from which the function comes
+- Print the list of files in the binary
-- Recover type information by parsing specific callsbuthe gopclntab and restore the function names extracting the information from the `.gopclntab` section in the binary.
+- Recover type information and names by parsing specific callsites gopclntab.

 The plugin works for all GoLang version from 12 to 119.